 To represent a client, an attorney must trust the client.
 Also, rely on the accuracy of the information the client provides.

 If a client lies to their lawyer, it could put the attorney in a position to make false statements.
 Also, allow present false evidence in court.

 This could have serious professional consequences for the attorney, including disciplinary action from the state bar.

 For this reason, an attorney may have no choice but to drop a client if they are lying.

-Sometimes, an attorney may not obligate to drop a client for lying.
-But the attorney may decide to do so based on ethical considerations.
+Sometimes, an attorney may not be obligated to drop a client for lying.
+However, the attorney may decide to do so based on ethical considerations.

 An attorney must uphold the law and protect the integrity of the legal system.
 Lying by a client could compromise that obligation.